ericmjl/bayesian-stats-modelling-tutorial/README.md

 Development of this type of material is almost always a result of years of discussions between members of a community.
 We'd like to thank the community and to mention several people who have played pivotal roles in our understanding the the material: Michael Betancourt, Justin Bois, Allen Downey, Chris Fonnesbeck, Jake VanderPlas.
 Also, Andrew Gelman rocks!

+# Feedback

+Please leave feedback for us [here](https://ericma1.typeform.com/to/j88n8P)!
+We'll use this information to help improve the teaching and delivery of the material.

 # data credits

 Please see individual notebooks for dataset attribution.